-Sometimes Drug Medi-Cal Organized Delivery System contracted providers choose to no longer provide Drug Medi-Cal Organized Delivery System services as a provider, no longer contracts with PHC's Drug Medi-Cal Organized Delivery System, or no longer accepts Drug Medi-Cal Organized Delivery System patients on their own or at the request of PHC.
-When this happens, PHC must make a good faith effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving substance use disorder treatment services from the provider.
+Sometimes PHC providers leave our network on their own or at our request.
+When this happens, PHC must make a good faith effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving SUD treatment services from the provider.